 How much space do you need between an island and a counter?

 A decent amount of space all round is a must for opening doors and drawers, and to move freely and safely.

-‘The desired amount of room is around 1200mm between fitted cabinetry and the island,’ says Graeme Smith Head of Retail & Commercial Design at Life Kitchens.
-‘But bear in mind that extra floor space may be needed around areas such as the hob that typically experience high-traffic.’
+‘The desired amount of room is around 47in (1200mm) between fitted cabinets and the island,’ says Graeme Smith, head of retail and commercial design at Life Kitchens.
+‘But bear in mind that extra floor space may be needed around areas such as the range that typically experience high traffic.’

-What if there really isn't the space for one?
+What if there really isn't the space for a kitchen island?

-‘A kitchen island is almost a deal-breaker for some customers,’ adds David Roy, Country Manager of Schmidt UK.
-‘Where they simply do not fit, we try to incorporate a peninsular with a breakfast bar to give the same spacious feel.’
+‘A kitchen island is almost a deal-breaker for some customers,’ says David Roy, country manager of Schmidt UK.
+‘Where they simply do not fit, we try to incorporate a peninsula with a breakfast bar to give the same spacious feel.’

 Where should a kitchen island be placed?

-An island should be planned as part of an overall scheme to ensure optimum functionality and also take into account sight lines – what the island looks like in the space from all angles, as well as the view from the island.
+A kitchen island should be planned as part of an overall scheme to ensure optimum functionality and also take into account sight lines – what the island looks like in the space from all angles, as well as the view from the island.
 It is also important to factor in kitchen island lighting at the planning stage.

-Flow is also an important consideration when it comes to kitchen island size – an island is a great way to guide traffic around hotspots such as the oven and hob.
+Flow is also an important consideration when it comes to kitchen island size – an island is a great way to guide traffic around hotspots such as the range and refrigerator.

-A moveable island can be a good option if you need flexibility.
-‘It can be valuable to those who need furniture to act as a preparation-based room divider during the day and pushed aside at night to make way for entertaining,’ adds Graeme Smith of Life Kitchens.
+A portable kitchen island can be a good option if you need flexibility.
+‘It can be valuable to those who need furniture to act as a preparation-based room divider during the day, and pushed aside at night to make way for entertaining,’ adds Graeme Smith of Life Kitchens.